Corey Seager Player Props: Rangers vs. Cubs

-After going 1-for-2 with a double in his most recent game, Corey Seager and the Texas Rangers take on the Chicago Cubs (who will hand the ball to Justin Steele) at 4:05 PM ET on Saturday.
+The Texas Rangers and Corey Seager, who went 2-for-4 with a double last time in action, take on Jameson Taillon and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-In his previous appearance, he went 1-for-2 with a double against the Cubs.
+In his most recent game, he racked up two hits (going 2-for-4 with a double) against the Cubs.

 Corey Seager Game Info & Props vs. the Cubs